StanJulia/Stan.jl/docs/src/INTRO.md

-# A Julia interface to CmdStan
+# A Julia interface to Stan's cmdstan

 ## Stan.jl

 [Stan](https://github.com/stan-dev/stan) is a system for statistical modeling, data analysis, and prediction.
 It is extensively used in social, biological, and physical sciences, engineering, and business.
 The Stan program language and interfaces are documented [here](http://mc-stan.org/documentation/).

-[CmdStan](http://mc-stan.org/interfaces/cmdstan.html) is the shell/command line interface to run Stan language programs.
+[cmdstan](http://mc-stan.org/interfaces/cmdstan.html) is the shell/command line interface to run Stan language programs.

-[Stan.jl](https://github.com/StanJulia/Stan.jl) wraps CmdStan and captures the samples for further processing.
+[Stan.jl](https://github.com/StanJulia/Stan.jl) wraps cmdstan and captures the samples for further processing.

 ## Table of contents